 They call Cucinelli the Franciscan of cashmere for a reason.
 A self-made person, Brunello believes in communicating emotion, in integrating mind and heart.
 His most prized value is tolerance.
 He also believes that the decision about what constitutes value is yours.

 She was born in 1870.
 Maria was a sterling student, confident, ambitious, and unwilling to be limited by traditional expectations for women.
-She broke gender barriers at 13 when she entered an all-boys technical institute to prepare for a career in engineering.
-Children everywhere can thank her for her belief in their creative potential and […]
+She broke gender barriers at 13 by entering an all-boys technical institute to prepare for a career in engineering.

 She lived a long life, left a legacy in neuroembryology, but it wasn’t easy.
 Consider when she was born, in 1909.
 Rita Levi-Montalcini was a small woman – 5-foot three (1.62 meters), but her stature in Italy and the world grew very large.